brajeshwar/brajeshwar.github.io/_posts/2007/2007-01-19-known-issues-with-flash-player-9-for-linux.md

----
-layout: post
-title: Known Issues with Flash Player 9 for Linux
+# Known Issues with Flash Player 9 for Linux
----

 Adobe released the Flash Player 9 for Linux 2 days ago.
 Here are the list of known issues;